 This course will cover both the theory and application of software testing.
 Types of testing include: functional, syntax, white-box based tools, code inspections including debugging, verification of program correctness, and software safety.
 Students will work on projects that integrate learned testing frameworks and methods of code development to develop and test existing or new code.

-This course focuses on full-stack web application development that includes an examination of modern client-side and server side-technologies.
-Topics include server-side language(s), cookies, sessions, web server configuration, unit testing, deployment, security, and front-end and back-end web application frameworks.
+This course focuses on full-stack web application development that includes an examination of modern client-side and server-side technologies.
+Topics include server-side language(s), cookies, sessions, web server configuration, deployment, security, and application architectures that require server-side and client-side rendering.
 Extensive programming is required.

 This course will address a specific area of study in computer science not already covered by other course offerings.
 Prerequisites vary by topic.